5 Best Handicap Toilets to Buy in 2023 – Reviews & Top Picks

 The American Standard is eco friendly, releasing just 1.5 gallons per flush.
 It can be easily installed, using tools that most people have at home, and benefits from pressure-assisted jets that further enhance the toilet’s ability to handle whatever is put before it—a capability not always associated with eco-friendly units.

 It is an expensive toilet, a problem that is further enhanced by the fact that it doesn’t come with the seat included.
-However, those that can afford it will be pleased with the performance.
+However, those that can afford it will be pleased with the performance which is why we’ve rated it the best handicap toilet available this year.

 2. TOTO CST744SL#01 Drake 2-Piece Ada Toilet — Best Value